NENIC Board Members 2024-2025

 2 years

-Ms. Wolski currently holds the position of Program Director of Informatics for Nursing and Patient Care Services at Brigham and Women’s Faulkner Hospital.
-Initially hired as the Clinical Lead for the implementation of the EHR her role has expanded to Program Director to account for her added responsibilities in the day to day management of clinical systems and end-user support locally.
-Wolski has been an RN for more than 30 years, spending the majority of her career in critical care and has held certifications as a critical care RN.
-She has spent the last 8 years supporting implementation as well as ongoing support of many clinical systems, end users and informatics projects.
-She received her Master’s of Nursing from Emmanuel College with a concentration in Education and in the past been an adjunct faculty teaching nursing informatics at Emmanuel College at both the BSN and MSN level.
-Wolski is Board certified in Informatics by ANCC.
-She currently sits on the Board of New England HIMSS as a member of the clinical advisory council whose function is to coordinate continuing education events/sessions for clinical members of NE HIMSS.
-Wolski was elected to the Alliance for Nursing Informatics Governing Directors Steering committee as an at-large member.
-Her term runs from June 2020-June 2023.
-Wolski is a member of the NENIC Education committee and is interested in continuing to develop quality educational opportunities for all NENIC members.
+Paula Wolski, MSN, RN, NI-BC currently holds the position of Program Director of Informatics for Nursing and Patient Care Services at Brigham and Women’s Faulkner Hospital.
+She has been an RN for more than 30 years, spending the majority of her career in critical care and has held certifications as a critical care RN (AACN), is board certified in informatics through ANCC, and Certified in Epic clinical documentation since 2015 .
+In 2015, she led the successful deployment of Mass General Brigham’s eCare (Epic) System as the Nursing Clinician Lead.
+She has spent the last12 years supporting the implementation of innovative tools as well as ongoing support of many clinical systems, end users and informatics projects.
+She received her BSN from Northeastern University and Masters of Nursing from Emmanuel College with a concentration in Education and in the past been an adjunct faculty teaching nursing informatics at Emmanuel College at both the BSN and MSN level.

 Member-at-large